-We recognise that Gilston will be one of the communities most impacted by the development but we are committed to working with residents to make sure our plans work for them.
-The village will benefit from the £500m investment in local infrastructure which will include new schools and healthcare facilities.
+We recognise that Gilston will be one of the communities most impacted by the development.
+We are committed to working with residents so they can help shape Gilston Park Estate.
+Gilston will benefit from the £500m investment in local infrastructure which will include new schools and healthcare facilities.
 Gilston Park will be retained and enhanced at the heart of our development.

 £500m of new infrastructure

 Gilston Park Estate includes major investment in local infrastructure, including four new primary schools, new secondary school provision, nursery places, as well as healthcare facilities such as doctor’s surgeries and pharmacies – all of which will be available to residents of Gilston.

 The plans also include new village centres and community facilities which will benefit existing local residents.
 Gilston will benefit from access to more bridleways and tracks for walking, running, riding, cycling and outdoor pursuits.

 Gilston Park will be enhanced and retained at the heart of the development.
 It will have sports facilities, play areas, pavilions, informal grassland, wildflower meadows and retained trees.
 The park will be a lasting legacy for the enjoyment of future generations from all the towns and villages in the area.